dlatikaynen/scorchGore/README.md

 #intentionallyugly
 Recommended for kids age 12 and up (use of obscene fonts, and mild language)
+Honestly, this game is not recommended for anyone, really.

 The game with the most consistent user interface on the planet.

+Don't submit feedback of any kind, we can't be bothered.

 ![](https://raw.githubusercontent.com/dlatikaynen/scorchGore/master/Gestaltung/a-truly-painful-design.png)

 What critics have to say: